vighneshiyer/vighneshiyer.com/content/research/blog/2025_04-will_ai_saturate.md

 date = 2023-08-23
 draft = true
 slug = "will-ai-saturate"
-description = "Differences between mechanistic chain-of-thought and true discovery"
+description = "Hypothesized differences between mechanistic chain-of-thought and true discovery"
 +++

 # Will We Hit a Dead End?
 Will AI Saturate?